sajagana/WIKI_page_test_repo/CCNA Exam Qus-Final.md

 	Answer
 	The correct answer is the client's local DNS server.
 When the local DNS server cannot find the queried domain in its database, which indicates that the local server is not authoritative for this domain, it will query the authoritative root DNS server for the top-level (root) domain.
 The root DNS server directs the query to the DNS server for the first subdomain of the queried domain name.
 The query directing process continues until the local server reaches the authoritative subdomain DNS server.
 The authoritative subdomain DNS server resolves the initially queried domain name and replies to the local DNS server.
 This is how the local DNS server gets the resolved IP address.
 It is then the local DNS who sends the response to the client.
 --------
-Which command would you use to verify the number of excluded addresses on a router configured as a DHCP server?
+Which command would you use to **verify the number of excluded addresses on a router configured as a DHCP server**?

 * show ip dhcp bindings